UK Emissions Trading Scheme for aviation: how to comply

 Record keeping and audits

 Regulators can carry out periodic audits of annual emissions reports.
-You must keep records of all relevant data and information for at least 10 years to comply with article 67 of the Monitoring and Reporting Regulation as amended by schedule 4 of the order.
-In practice this is 10 years from the date you submitted your report.
-So, you will also need to keep the data used in preparing the report even though it will be more than 10 years old.
+You must keep records of all relevant data and information for at least 10 years to comply with article 67 of the Monitoring and Reporting Regulation as amended by schedule 4 of the Order.
+In practice this requirement runs for 10 years from the date you submit your report and includes data used in preparing the report even though this will be more than 10 years old.

 If you are using the simplified reporting procedure, you must: